Paper 2024/273

 Abstract

-Homomorphic encryption has been an active area of research since Gentry's breakthrough results on fully homomorphic encryption.
-We present secret key somewhat homomorphic schemes where client privacy is information-theoretic (server can be computationally unbounded).
-As the group order in our schemes gets larger, entropy approaches max- imal entropy (perfect security).
-Our basic scheme is additive somewhat homomorphic.
-In one scheme, the server handles circuit multiplication gates by returning the mulitiplicands to the client which does the multiplication and sends back the encrypted product.
-We give a 2-party protocol that also incorporates server inputs where the client privacy is information-theoretic.
+Two-party computation has been an active area of research since Yao's breakthrough results on garbled circuits.
+We present secret key additive somewhat homomorphic schemes where the client has perfect privacy (server can be computationally unbounded).
+Our basic scheme is additive somewhat homomorphic and we give protocols to handle addition and multiplication.
+In one scheme, the server handles circuit multiplication gates by returning the multiplicands to the client which does the multiplication and sends back the encrypted product.
+We give a 2-party protocol that also incorporates server inputs where the client has perfect privacy.
 Server privacy is not information-theoretic, but rather depends on hardness of the subset sum problem.
-Correctness for the server in the malicious model can be verified by a 3rd party where the client and server privacy are information-theoretically protected from the verifier.
-Scaling the 2PC protocol via separate encryption parameters for smaller subcircuits allows the ciphertext size to grow logarithmically as circuit size grows.
+Correctness for the server in the malicious model can be verified by a 3rd party with high probability where the client and server privacy are information-theoretically protected from the verifier.
+Scaling the 2PC protocol via separate encryption parameters for smaller subcircuits allows the ciphertext size to remain constant as circuit size grows.

 Metadata